-Frederick Douglass is dedicated to empowering all students to become confident innovative thinkers.
+Frederick Douglass is dedicated to empowering all students to become confident, innovative thinkers.
 Toward this goal we commit our efforts to ensure that....

-- 1) Students will set goals for their own behavior and develop a lifelong love of learning. - 2) Staff will be responsible for creating a team community by working enthusiastically, setting high expectations and understanding the needs of individual students to help them reach their full potential. - 3) The environment will be safe, positive, and conducive to student growth and success where everyone belongs. - 4) The community will be welcomed and valued as equal partners in their child's academic and social success. - 5) Leadership will be visible, supportive role models, while empowering the school community to reach its full potential.
+- 1) Students will set their own academic and behavioral goals as they develop a lifelong love of learning. - 2) Staff will be responsible for creating a collaborative community by working enthusiastically, setting high expectations and understanding the needs of individual students. - 3) The diversity of students and staff will be embraced and celebrated as we focus on an environment of unity and equity.. - 4) The community will be welcomed and valued as equal partners in their child's academic and social success. - 5) Leadership will be visible, supportive role models, while empowering the school community to reach its full potential.